NimishMishra/networking/notes/sudoers.md

     - Specs: like `admins` can run what commands

 - In case overlapping entries, the last entry for the user is used.

+## Tags

+- `SETENV` and `NOSETENV`: These tags override the value of the setenv option on a per-command basis.

+-